 - Assist with the close of the sale

-- Assist with the transition to make sure all things go as smoothly as possible
+- Assist with the transition to ensure everything goes as smoothly as possible.

 After you have finalized everything from your side of selling your business, it is now time to negotiate a price with the buyer.
-Once you agree on a specific amount, the best thing to do is to open an escrow.
+Once you agree on a specific amount, the best course of action is to open an escrow account.

 Escrow Process